iamWebLuk/Chat_App/README.md

 Its an easy way to use Javascript inside your file.

-The user is only stored locally stored in an array on your memory and are the array gets cleaned everytime the files get changed and you save your changes.
+First we started to store our user only locally in an array on your memory and are the array gets cleaned everytime the files get changed and you save your changes.
 When you don't do anything with your code, the programm runs as long as you want.

+Then we implemented a database and saved all our users in the database.

 Also the password is getting hashed with this function.